Chart Color Schemes

 Peregian Beach shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Peregian Beach is notably higher than broader benchmarks.
-As of 2016, 35.2% of residents aged 15 years and over have university qualifications, compared to 20.6% in the rest of Queensland and 24.9% in the SA4 region.
-Bachelor degrees are most common at 24.2%, followed by postgraduate qualifications (7.0%) and graduate diplomas (4.0%).
-Vocational credentials are also prevalent, with 36.5% of residents aged 15 years and over holding such qualifications - advanced diplomas account for 13.1% while certificates make up 23.4%.
+Educational attainment in Peregian Beach is notably high, with 35.2% of residents aged 15 and above holding university qualifications as of the latest available data.
+This compares favourably to broader benchmarks of 20.6% in the rest of Queensland and 24.9% in the SA4 region.
+Bachelor degrees are the most common, at 24.2%, followed by postgraduate qualifications (7.0%) and graduate diplomas (4.0%).
+Vocational credentials are also prevalent, with 36.5% of residents aged 15 and above holding such qualifications – advanced diplomas account for 13.1%, while certificates make up 23.4%.

-Educational participation is high in the area, with 29.5% of residents currently enrolled in formal education as of 2016.
-This includes 11.0% in primary education, 9.2% in secondary education, and 3.9% pursuing tertiary education.
-Peregian Beach College offers local educational services within Peregian Beach, with an enrollment of 399 students as of 2021.
-The school provides integrated K-12 education, offering continuity throughout students' academic journey.
+Educational participation is high, with 29.5% of residents currently enrolled in formal education, including 11.0% in primary education, 9.2% in secondary education, and 3.9% pursuing tertiary education.

 Frequently Asked Questions - Education